 The magnificent gardens in front of the synagogue are used for marriages, brochas on a Shabbat morning (weather permitting) and many other functions.

-The adjoining Simon Kuper Hall is available for functions through the offices of our resident caterers, Stan & Pete.
+The adjoining Simon Kuper Hall is available for functions.
+Contact us for details.

 The synagogue boasts a spacious youth centre, with rooms dedicated for the children to play and for the teenagers to spend time and a huge adventure jungle gym.
 A nursery school uses part of those premises during weekdays.